-When the dynamic duo of Dungeness crab and smoked salmon join forces with a killer Oregon Chardonnay you get…
+Smoked Salmon and Dungeness Crab Cakes are what happens when the dynamic duo of Dungeness crab and smoked salmon join forces with a killer Oregon Chardonnay…

 We flavored the salmon simply, with some Dijon mustard, salt and pepper, and smoked it for about 90 minutes.
 We then combined the salmon with the crab and other ingredients to make the cakes.

 The salmon itself was rich and moist with a natural oily texture inside.
 We wouldn’t need to go overboard with extra binding.
 We did add just a tiny bit of mayonnaise (just a touch!), and some Dijon (because I friggin’ love Dijon) to assist with the binding.

 This worked out perfectly.
 No egg needed.
 Because I knew we were dealing with an elegant wine, I didn’t want to overpower the mix with a lot of extra flavorings or seasonings.
 Instead we kept it simple with some green onions and red bell pepper for texture and crunch, lemon juice for freshness, and a pinch of smoked paprika for color and flavor.
 Though I wouldn’t object to you adding some dry red pepper flakes or a few dashes of hot sauce for a little kick.